-The Plan was in "critical" status in the Plan Year because the following conditions were present in the Actuarial Certification of Plan Status as of January 1, 2013:
+The Plan was in "critical" status in the Plan Year because the following conditions were present in the Actuarial Certification of Plan Status as of January 1, 2014:

-- A funding deficiency was projected within ten years from January 1, 2013 - The Plan was in critical status in the plan year beginning January 1, 2012
+- A funding deficiency was projected within ten years from January 1, 2014 - The Plan was in critical status in the plan year beginning January 1, 2013

-In an effort to improve the Plan's funding situation, the Trustees adopted a rehabilitation plan in November of 2012.
-The rehabilitation plan was reviewed by the Trustees in December 2013.
+In an effort to improve the Plan's funding situation, the trustees adopted a rehabilitation plan in November of 2012.
+The rehabilitation plan was reviewed by the Trustees in December 2013 and 2014.
 The rehabilitation plan describes the actions to be taken by the Plan's Trustees, and the benefit and contribution changes to be bargained by the bargaining parties, to improve the funded status of the Plan.
 You may obtain a copy of the Plan's rehabilitation plan and the actuarial and financial data that demonstrate any action taken by the Plan toward fiscal improvement by contacting the plan administrator.

-The Plan remains in critical status for the plan year ending December 31, 2014.
+The Plan is in critical and declining status for the plan year ending December 31, 2015.
 A separate notification of that status is enclosed.